Blobfolio/blob-common/blob-common/docs/TOOL.md

 ## common_array_pop()

-Return the last value of an array like `array_pop` without transforming the original variable.
+Return the last value of an array like `array_pop()`, but without altering the original variable.

 #### Arguments